ssfsx17/ffpnp/Combat.md

 Locked-On - Evasion and Defense are zero against ranged attacks.

-Meditation - Regain 5% MP every round.
+Meditation - Regain Level * 0.5 MP every round.

 Mini - Evasion is doubled, but Defense is zero.
 Physical damage output is zero.